 I am often asked how I come up with blog topics.
 To answer, some come from collective client work, some are sparked by life experience and others are inspired by great questions from audience members.
 Since I’ve been back out doing speeches, workshops and keynotes, audiences have been asking me this burning question: What is the Difference between Social Innovation, Social Enterprise & Social Entrepreneurship?
 This question always reminds me how important storytelling is to our culture.
 As more people join the club we call “social entrepreneurs,” the greater our need is for common social terminology.
 More importantly, we need common definitions for the terms we use or we risk them becoming meaningless.

-As a social entrepreneur for more than two decades, I have started many social enterprises.
-I have not only studied the nature of the work, but I have also practiced it, on my own and through clients.
+As a serial social entrepreneur for nearly three decades, I have started many social enterprises and come up with many socially innovative ideas.
+I have not only studied the nature of the work, but I have also practiced it, on my own, with clients and with students in my MBA classes.
 Drawing on my experience in the field, I have developed a simple construct to help unite us and showcase the three main approaches to social change:

 What brings us together in the social sector is our common belief that social change is essential to creating a society in which everyone prospers.
-And, as I shared in my thoughts about my vision for the future at the panel, I am hopeful for the day when social change is no longer discussed separately from other forms of business, because every business impacts and determines outcomes for people in our communities.
-We’d love to hear your thoughts on these definitions and how we can help standardize social terminology.
+And each time I define these to an audience or a new class of future social entrepreneurs, I am hopeful for the day when social change is no longer discussed separately from other forms of business or entrepreneurship, because every business impacts and determines outcomes for people in our communities.
+We just want that impact to lead to positive societal change.
+We’d love to hear your thoughts on these definitions and why these distinctions matter to our collective work.